 Don’t get me wrong.
-I love a pina colada poolside just as much as the next person (possibly more so, who’s judging?).
-But when I got the chance to talk holiday health and wellbeing with fitness guru Sam Wood, visiting us here in Port Douglas prior to the launch of his new 8-week challenge, it was definitely a conflicting moment.
+We love a pina colada poolside just as much as the next person (possibly more so, who’s judging?).
+But when we got the chance to talk holiday health and wellbeing with fitness guru Sam Wood, visiting us here in Port Douglas prior to the launch of his new 8-week challenge, it was definitely a conflicting moment.

-Do I order sparkling water or sparkling wine?
-Is he going to put me through my paces in a hard-core HIIT challenge, or will there be cheese?
-These are the big questions that consumed me like a kid in a chocolate shop.
-Thankfully, I need not have worried – Sam was here on family holiday himself (with gorgeous wife Snez, daughters Evie and Willow, plus one on the way), and was more than happy to chat about holiday fitness and how to relax without packing on the pounds.
+Do we order sparkling water or sparkling wine?
+Is he going to put us through our paces in a hard-core HIIT challenge, or will there be cheese?
+These are the big questions that consumed us like a kid in a chocolate shop.
+Thankfully, we need not have worried – Sam was here on family holiday himself (with gorgeous wife Snez, daughters Evie and Willow, plus one on the way), and was more than happy to chat about holiday fitness and how to relax without packing on the pounds.